-Drill test holes out of permanent position at the location shown in the Plans or as directed by the Engineer.
+DrillSuccessfully construct test holes out of permanent position at the location shown in the Plansor as directed by the Engineer.
 Ensure the diameter and depth of the test hole or holes are the same diameter and maximum depth as the production drilled shafts.
 Reinforce the test hole unless otherwise directed in the Contract Documents.
+When there are shafts both on land and in water, successfully construct a test hole for each condition.
+When there is more than one size of drilled shaft, perform a test hole for the largest diameter for each condition.
+Reinforce the test hole unless otherwise directed in the Contract Documents.
+Conduct integrity tests on each shaft, using both cross-hole sonic logging and gamma-gamma density logging test methods.
 Fill the test hole with concrete in the same manner production drilled shafts will be constructed.
 Backfill test holes which are not filled with concrete with suitable soil in a manner satisfactory to the Engineer.
 Leave concreted test holes in place, except remove the top of the shaft to a depth of 2 feet below the ground line.
 Use the same procedure for shafts constructed in water.
 Restore the disturbed areas at the sites of test holes drilled out of position as nearly as practical to their original condition.
 When the Contractor fails to demonstrate to the Engineer the adequacy of his methods or equipment, and alterations are required, make appropriate modifications and provide additional test holes at no expense to the Department.
 Include the cost of all test holes in the cost of the drilled shafts.
-Make no changes in methods or equipment after initial approval without the consent of the Engineer.
+Make no changes in methods or equipment after initial approval acceptance without the consent of the Engineer.